“The Wordnik Word of the Day for August 18, 2010 is gamashes

 (tell the truth: how many of us woke up this morning expecting to see the words “brodkin,” “gambadoes,” “steadable,” and “spatterdashes” used in a sentence today?)

-FLIGHT SUIT about 14 years ago
+FLIGHT SUIT over 14 years ago

 Don’t worry dude, just do what I do: